antahy/antahy-website/README.md

 # antahy-website
-Just a small website for myself, also using this for my bluesky handle lol
+Just a small website for myself, not much here for now